liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

 ## Conclusion

 In this blog post, we explored `fzf` and built together a couple of Bash utils combining the power of `fzf` with `Git`.
 We built one to check out a Git branch, being able to pick from the available local branches.
 We also looked at how to build a helper to rebase onto a commit by using `fzf` to see a list of the different commits.
-We only really brushed the surface of all the useful things we could do with `fzf`.
+We've only really scratched the surface of all the useful things we could do with `fzf`.
 I hope this blog post gives you some ideas!
 You can find all the code examples from this tutorial in the [fzf-git-tutorial repository](https://github.com/liv7c/fzf-git-tutorial).
 Like always, if you have any questions or would like to share some of your own utils, don’t hesitate to reach out on [Bluesky](https://bsky.app/profile/oliviac.dev)!

 ## Versions used in this post